mprat/practicepython/about/index.md

 ## Exercises

 Practice Python is written and maintained by me, Michele Pratusevich ([personal site](http://mprat.org), [github profile](http://github.com/mprat)).
-The blog is roughly monthly, with an exercise the comes out one week and a solution for that exercise that comes out the next week.
+The blog is roughly monthly, with an exercise that comes out one week and a solution for that exercise that comes out the next week.
 As I experiment with this site over time, the frequency might become more or less frequent.
 If you have opinions, please feel free to let me know!

 In each exercise post, I will post a small tidbit of Python 3 (an explanation, a library, a sample function) and pose an exercise that relates to the explanation / sample written in the post.
 The exercise should take no more than 30 minutes to solve and test.
 I will also try to include links to external websites that explain concepts in a simple way.
 The exercises will vary in difficulty from week to week.
 Check out the [explanation of the chili difficulty system]({{ site.baseurl }}/chilis/) for more information.